asantos3/QnA/README.md

   + Details, edit and delete of questions and answers
   + Manage Administrators

-This project right now uses the cookie consent plugin by Silktide.
-It has a few features missing, most prominent a 'tags' feature, and a few bugs that need to be iron out.
+This project right now uses the cookie consent plugin by Silktide and has a few bugs that need to be iron out.